rexrainbow/phaser3-rex-notes/docs/docs/index.md

 1. [TCRP.Player](tcrp-player.md): Run commands on time.
 1. [TCRP.Recorder](tcrp-recoder.md): Store commands with time.
 1. [Typing](texttyping.md): Typing text on text object.
-1. [UI-buttons](ui-buttons.md): A container with a group of buttons.
+1. [UI/buttons](ui-buttons.md): A container with a group of buttons.
-1. [UI-chart](ui-chart.md): Draw chart on canvas.
+1. [UI/chart](ui-chart.md): Draw chart on canvas.
-1. [UI-dialog](ui-dialog.md): A container with a title, content, buttons and backgrounds.
+1. [UI/dialog](ui-dialog.md): A container with a title, content, buttons and backgrounds.
-1. [UI-fixwidthsizer](ui-fixwidthsizer.md): Layout children game objects into lines.
+1. [UI/fixwidthsizer](ui-fixwidthsizer.md): Layout children game objects into lines.
-1. [UI-grid sizer](ui-gridsizer.md): Layout children game objects in grids.
+1. [UI/grid sizer](ui-gridsizer.md): Layout children game objects in grids.
-1. [UI-gird table](ui-gridtable.md): A container with a grid table, slider, and scroller.
+1. [UI/gird table](ui-gridtable.md): A container with a grid table, slider, and scroller.
-1. [UI-label](ui-label.md): A game object container with an icon, text, and background.
+1. [UI/label](ui-label.md): A game object container with an icon, text, and background.
-1. [UI-menu](ui-menu.md): A container with buttons and sub-menu.
+1. [UI/menu](ui-menu.md): A container with buttons and sub-menu.
-1. [UI-number bar](ui-numberbar.md): A container with an icon, slider, text, and background.
+1. [UI/number bar](ui-numberbar.md): A container with an icon, slider, text, and background.
-1. [UI-pages](ui-pages.md): A container with pages, only current page is visible.
+1. [UI/pages](ui-pages.md): A container with pages, only current page is visible.
-1. [UI-Scroll-able panel](ui-scrollablepanel.md): A container with a panel, slider, and scroller.
+1. [UI/Scroll-able panel](ui-scrollablepanel.md): A container with a panel, slider, and scroller.
-1. [UI-sizer](ui-sizer.md): Layout children game objects.
+1. [UI/sizer](ui-sizer.md): Layout children game objects.
-1. [UI-slider](ui-slider.md): A container with a track, indicator, thumb and background.
+1. [UI/slider](ui-slider.md): A container with a track, indicator, thumb and background.
-1. [UI-tabs](ui-tabs.md): A container with 4 groups of buttons around a center panel.
+1. [UI/tabs](ui-tabs.md): A container with 4 groups of buttons around a center panel.
-1. [UI-text area](ui-textarea.md): A container with a text, slider, and scroller.
+1. [UI/text area](ui-textarea.md): A container with a text, slider, and scroller.
-1. [UI-text box](ui-textbox): A container with an icon, (typing and paging) text, and background.
+1. [UI/text box](ui-textbox): A container with an icon, (typing and paging) text, and background.
 1. [Virtual joystick](virtualjoystick.md): Simulate curosr keys according touch events.
 1. [Wait events](waitevents.md): Wait fired events or callbacks.
 1. [Webfont-loader](webfontloader.md): Load web font by google webfont loader in preload stage.